 The tour continues at the Amsterdam Dungeon, where you can explore and learn about Amsterdam’s 500-year dark history.
 The Dungeon is a theatrical performance requiring audience interaction, making it a fun experience for everyone.

-A set of 10 professional actors give a mind-blowing performance where you will witness different simultaneously terrifying and funny features.
+A set of 10 professional actors gives a mind-blowing performance where you will witness simultaneously terrifying and funny features.
 There are new shows such as Forest of the Dead, where you can see Amsterdam’s Fallowfield.

 - This tour is one of the best in Amsterdam and has excellent value for money.
 Tickets are available for purchase on GetYourGuide.

 - Booklets are provided at the entrance and are available in several languages.